Amazon pushes Alexa ordering with $10 for first-time voice shoppers and Prime discounts

 BMW’s i3 battery now being used for Torqeedo’s electric boat motors

 Amazon is again pushing Alexa’s voice shopping capabilities with today’s announcement of Prime Day deals.
 Prime Day, Amazon’s own version of a Black Friday sale – but only for Prime members – officially takes place on July 11th, with some deals arriving the night before.
 But voice shoppers will get an even bigger jump in line, Amazon says.
-Those who shop from an Echo, Echo Dot, Echo Show, Amazon Tap, Fire TV or Fire tablet will gain access to Prime Day deals two hours before they’re open to the general public, on July 10th, from 4 pm to 6 pm PT.
+Those who shop from an Echo, Echo Dot, Echo Show, Amazon Tap, Fire TV or Fire tablet will gain access to Prime Day deals on July 10th, from 4 pm to 6 pm PT, two hours before they’re open to the general public.

 Amazon is also offering cash incentives and Prime membership savings to encourage voice shopping.